atkins126/PhippsAI/README.md

 - Indie developer friendly, affordable with good performance.
 - Only **$5.00US/monthly**, sponsor project for full access.
 Note, API key generation is a manual process at the moment.
 So there maybe a short delay after sign-up before receiving your key.
 We will however, get it out ASAP.

+### Benefits
+- Cost-effectiveness: Our service provides full access to the endpoint at a significantly lower cost of only $5 per month.
+This makes it highly affordable for indie developers who may have limited budgets.

+- Ease of use: We prioritize user-friendly integration, ensuring that developers can easily integrate our AI capabilities into their applications without facing unnecessary complexity or technical challenges.

+- Focus on supporting indie developers: Our service specifically caters to indie developers, understanding their unique needs and constraints.
+We strive to empower them with access to high-quality language models while keeping costs minimal.

+- Minimum cost for to LLM: By utilizing high-quality large language models, we provide developers access to cutting-edge AI capabilities at a fraction of the cost compared to other options.
+This allows developers to leverage state-of-the-art technology without incurring exorbitant expenses.

+- Enables app AI integration without high expenses: Our service alleviates the burden of high expenses, allowing developers to concentrate on integrating AI into their applications seamlessly.
+With affordable access to our service, developers can focus on enhancing their app's functionality rather than worrying about costly infrastructure.

+- Safeguards against abuse: We have implemented robust safeguards to prevent abuse of our service, ensuring a fair and enjoyable experience for all users.
+These measures maintain the quality and availability of our AI capabilities.

+In summary, choosing our PhippsAI service provides a cost-effective, user-friendly, and indie developer-focused solution that leverages high-quality language models while safeguarding against abuse.

 ### Minimum Requirements
 - Windows 10
 - <a href="https://www.embarcadero.com/products/delphi/starter" target="_blank">Delphi Community Edition</a>